Daniellien2018/JS_Project/README.md

     -Pathophysiology of Diabetes

 ## Background:
     The Goal of my Project is to display the Mortality Rate and Number of Deaths caused by Diabetes Melitus over the past ten years.
     I plan to use a map and hover functionalities to highlight each selected state.
-I also want click functionality in order to select a state, and have a graph of the numbers of deaths per state grouped by statistics.
+    I also want click functionality in order to select a state, and have a graph of mortality count per state grouped by statistics.
     Statistical grouping consists of state, age, gender, etc..

 ## Functionality and MVPs:
     I want to be able to
     -Illustrate a map of the 50 states and set background color according to mortality rate -Hover over a state and have a text box appear with mortality rate -Illustrate a (bar?) graph illustrating the average statistics of 50 states